suborbital/docs/website/docs/e2-core/get-started.md

 curl localhost:8080/hello -d 'from the Kármán line!'
 ```

-Atmo runs and responds successfuly if you get a 200 OK response with the request body replayed to you in the response,
+E2 Core runs and responds successfuly if you get a 200 OK response with the request body replayed to you in the response,

-## Suborbital Runnable API
+## Suborbital SE2 module API

-Reactr and Atmo provide an [API](https://atmo.suborbital.dev/runnable-api/introduction) which gives Wasm Runnables the ability to access resources and communicate with the host application.
+E2 Core provides an [API](./e2-core-api/introduction) which gives Wasm SE2 modules the ability to access resources and communicate with the host application.
 This API currently has capabilities such as:

 - The ability to make HTTP requests
 - Structured logging